2018 Macedonian referendum: Objections and boycotts

 The main opposition party VMRO-DPMNE threatened to boycott the referendum and claimed the Prespa agreement to be an act of treason.
 However, in early September, VMRO-DPMNE president Hristijan Mickoski made a statement encouraging citizens to vote as they saw fit, and that the party would respect different opinions.
 The party did not participate in the referendum campaign, while several high ranking party members voiced their support for a boycott or the "Yes" side.
-In early September, a cable from the US embassy in the Republic of Macedonia revealed by WikiLeaks showed that the 2008 VMRO-DPMNE government was willing to accept the name Republic of North Macedonia, for international and bilateral use only, provided it included the recognition of the Macedonian language and nationality.
+It was reported in early September that a leaked diplomatic cable from the US embassy in the Republic of Macedonia showed that the 2008 VMRO-DPMNE government was willing to accept the name Republic of North Macedonia, for international and bilateral use only, provided it included the recognition of the Macedonian language and nationality.
 The proposal had been rejected by Greece.
 This was denied by media close to the party, which stated that VMRO-DPMNE was only willing to accept changing the FYROM reference to North Macedonia, while keeping the constitutional name the same.
 On 23 September, President Gjorge Ivanov, who was elected as the VMRO-DPMNE candidate, decried the agreement and called on citizens to boycott the vote.
 Various other small anti-Western organizations with pro-Serbian and pro-Russian orientations organized protests against the name change.

 Among the Macedonian diaspora, a majority of Macedonians living in Australia stated that they would boycott the vote.